MinhThieu145/elephantype/README.md

     - `Footer.tsx` - App footer with links
     - `TypingTest.tsx` - Main typing test component
     - `ThemeToggle.tsx` - Theme switcher component
+    - `TypingStats.tsx` - Component for displaying typing statistics
+  - `lib/` - Utility functions and types
+    - `types.ts` - TypeScript type definitions for data capture
+    - `dataCapture.ts` - Functions for capturing and processing typing data
+    - `useTypingData.ts` - React hook for integrating data capture
   - `globals.css` - Global styles and CSS variables
   - `layout.tsx` - Root layout component
   - `page.tsx` - Main page component
+- `docs/` - Documentation for the project
+  - `DATA_CAPTURE_SYSTEM.md` - Overview of the data capture system
+  - `DATA_POINTS_REFERENCE.md` - Detailed reference of captured data points
+  - `DEVELOPER_GUIDE.md` - Guide for extending the data capture system

+## Data Capture System

+The application includes a comprehensive data capture system that records detailed information about typing sessions.
+This data can be used to:

+- **Analyze Typing Performance**: Track WPM, accuracy, and error patterns
+- **Identify Problem Areas**: Detect which keys and character combinations cause the most errors
+- **Monitor Progress**: Compare results across multiple typing sessions
+- **Improve Typing Skills**: Use detailed feedback to focus practice on specific weaknesses

+### Key Features of the Data Capture System

+- **Raw Keystroke Data**: Records timestamp, key value, correctness, and position for each keystroke
+- **Session Metadata**: Captures information about the overall typing session
+- **Environmental Context**: Collects data about the device, browser, and input method
+- **Performance Metrics**: Calculates WPM, accuracy, error rate, and typing consistency
+- **Local Storage**: All data is stored locally in the browser
+- **Privacy-Focused**: No data is sent to any server unless explicitly exported by the user

+For more information about the data capture system, see the [documentation](/docs/DATA_CAPTURE_SYSTEM.md).

 ## Accessibility